dgerabagi/aiascent-dev/flattened_repo.md

       "seek": 0,
       "start": 0,
       "end": 4.8,
-      "text": " Imagine that you had a very smart engineer show up on your doorstep.",
+      "text": " This is the full transcribed text...",
       // ... other segment data
     }
   ]
 }
 ```

-You can copy the value of the `"text"` field to get the full transcript.
-This provides a simple and powerful pipeline for converting your recorded sessions into the raw material for the V2V Academy curriculum.
+You can now open each JSON file, copy the value of the `"text"` field, and save it as a markdown file for the next stage of our curriculum development.

-## 5. Troubleshooting
+## 6. Troubleshooting

 ### Error: `nvidia-container-cli: initialization error: WSL environment detected but no adapters were found: unknown.`